Financial inclusion: Controversy

-Financial inclusion in Tanzania
+In Tanzania

 With a population of 55.57 million people and only 19% of its population enrolled into an account with a formal bank, Tanzania remains largely unbanked.
 Poverty alleviation is often linked with a given population's access to formal banking instruments, and mobile money can serve as a crucial bridge for offering savings, credit, and insurance to Tanzania's rural population.

 In 2006 just 11% of Tanzanians had access to a financial account, but with the advent of digital financial services that number has increased to 60%.
 The current situation in Tanzania has improved steadily over the past 12 years with the introduction of mobile money by Tanzania's main telecom providers.
 The quick expansion of financial inclusion in Tanzania is almost entirely due to the proliferation of mobile banking options.
 While a recent cooling effect has taken place due to a government crackdown on counterfeit SIM cards, over half of Tanzania's population has access a degree of financial services through mobile banking.

-Financial inclusion in the United States
+In the United States

-The United States began to adopt MFI (Microfinance) ideals in the late 1980s and early 1990s.
+The United States began to adopt microfinance (MFI) ideals in the late 1980s and early 1990s.
 Compared to other countries, the United States was late to implement these changes, but nevertheless, once active the US had the experience of other countries to draw upon.
 According to the Board of Governors of the Federal Reserve System, the expansion opened a new avenue to disadvantaged communities, primarily African Americans to "expand economic opportunities and to foster community economic development".
 This action is tailored to the needs of low- to moderate-income entrepreneurs.
-One criticism of MFI in the US is that its services didn't extend outside of providing credit, where other MFI programs overseas "extended their offerings to deliver education, training, and other relevant services".
+One criticism of MFI in the US is that its services did not extend outside of providing credit, where other MFI programs overseas "extended their offerings to deliver education, training, and other relevant services".
 To address this gap, MFI non-profit organizations emerged, many focused on specific minority populations, such as African Americans, who are excluded from mainstream credit.

 Racial inequality in the United States reduces the opportunity for African Americans to receive financial support compared to White Americans.
 This is due to the preexisting conflicts in the US that continue to remain relevant in the modern world.
 Organizations such as Main Street Launch, an Oakland, California–based microfinance organization centered on empowering African American entrepreneurs, were able to flourish due to the value they brought to local communities.
 The big banks viewed microfinance organizations as a "tax incentive", considering the money they offered these organizations was exempted by the US government.
 Another beneficial aspect that these MFI organizations brought was economic prosperity to entrepreneurs and most importantly to their local community.
 Through the empowerment of their local communities, MFI organizations are able to reach larger marginalized communities to support and promote upward mobility.
 Over the past several decades that MFI organizations have been operating within the United States, they have loaned over several billions over dollars (~15 billion) and have had a ~97% repayment rate.